 Barr's Bay Park

-This park is located on our water front just off of Front Street.
-This park hold historical significance as well as scenic views of Hamilton Harbour and Harbour Road.
+This park is located on our waterfront just off Front Street.
+This park holds historical significance as well as scenic views of Hamilton Harbour and Harbour Road.